jpons14/eu4/thinkings.md

 1 planet has 8 factories
 (60 per minute * 60 per minute ) = 3600  --- para hacer numeros redondos
 each factory will produce per hour ((60 * 60) * 0.$planetPercentage) * $factoryLevel

+## Views
+- Base
+- buildings menus
+  - factories
+  - town hall
+  - ship builder
+  - hangar
+- solar system
+- galaxy

+Every time that a ship from a user visits a new ss make it visible for the galaxy overview